 Why Did the Above Disposable Dominant Segment in the Medical Clothing Market?

-The disposable segment dominates the market due to its convenience, hygiene, and ability to prevent cross-contamination in healthcare settings.
+The disposable segment dominates the market by 70% share due to its convenience, hygiene, and ability to prevent cross-contamination in healthcare settings.
 High usage in surgeries, clinics, and emergency care, coupled with strict infection-control protocols, drives consistent demand.
 Additionally, hospitals and medical facilities prefer cost-effective, single-use garments for staff and patients, reinforcing the disposable segment’s leading position.

 Reusable